Wayne Rooney Has Criticised Alex Ferguson For Champions League Final Tactics

-Wayne Rooney has criticised Alex Ferguson for the tactics implemented in Manchester United’s losses against Barcelona in the 2009 and 2011 Champions League finals.
+Wayne Rooney has criticised Alex Ferguson for his tactics in Manchester United’s losses against Barcelona in the 2009 and 2011 Champions League finals.

 In the four seasons between 2007/2008 to 2010/2011, Manchester United reached three Champions League finals.
 However, they only came away with one win which was against Chelsea in 2008.